Andromedov/GMPermissions/README.md

 ### Known Bugs

-- ❓ In 1.21 auto-grant base permission is not working
-- ❌ Versions below 1.21 (modern API required)
+- ❌ Versions below 1.21 is not supported (modern API required)